 Successfully practice your PCB design without ever leaving your layout software.

-The ability to gather thermal, signal, and power integrity, current density, and trace impedances during design is a significant benefit to the PCB design process.
+The ability to gather thermal, signal, and power integrity, current density, and trace impedances during design is a significant benefit to the Printed Circuit Board design process.
 Not only are you able to perform design for manufacturing (DFM) checks, but you can also test the board’s electronic components, both of which can save development time.
 With the right PCB design software such as Altium designer, PDNA and other smooth design methodologies are available to you.

 For more information and tips on testing electronic components during PCB design and how to make corrections that will avoid post manufacturing problems, contact an Altium PCB design expert.